 Defiance represented a London-based balcony garden.
 It was created for an owner who wanted to escape the confines of inner-city life to explore the lush green rainforests of Brazil.

 The planting style included overflowing tropical foliage that contrasted with the stark, urban concrete.
 In addition to the contrast between the concrete vs. planting there was also a divide between the structural forms.
-In the garden you could find strong, rectangular planters placed against a surface of naturally rounded Duck Egg Pebbles.
+In the garden you could find strong, rectangular planters placed against a surface of our naturally rounded Duck Egg Pebbles.

 Even the planting included defined forms, with angular palms planted against grey planes of colour.
 But the contrast was why we loved the garden – it meant there was so much to discover!

-We spoke to designer Sara about why she chose to include Duck Egg Pebbles in her design.
+We spoke to designer Sara about why she chose to include our Duck Egg Pebbles in her design.
 She explained:

 “I liked their texture and shape.
 The roundness of the pebbles juxtaposed against the paving and the planters really well.
 They also had to be right in terms of the colour.
 When they’re dry they have a light tone with hints of blues but when they’re wet the colours become quite defined.”Sara Edwards, No.30 Design Studio